This week I have continued to struggle with the notion of narrative and making my images work as a set that has a structure.

 I am still at a loss as to how best to frame my work in a context that makes sense.
 There are so many ideas and so many possible options that I feel that I can not move.
 I may have indeed over thought the options to a point where I now have too many.

-In this Stock worked with Dean to document his life and travels, especially those visiting his home town in Indiana, then on to New York and LA.
-These images, most of which were shot as they happened and not staged, became some of the most iconic images of Dean ever recorded.
+In this, Stock worked with Dean to document his life and travels, especially those visiting his home town in Indiana, then on to New York and LA.
+These images, most of which were shot as they happened and not staged, became some of the most iconic images Dean ever recorded.
 They also made a powerful statement of the changes within cultural America and a gaze upon the way fame changed Dean.

 Part of Stocks methods included images of Dean at his family farm.
 This took the ‘filmstar’ out of the gaze of celebrity and into one that was much more relatable to most people.

 The power of this image strikes me, the focus on Dean and how he seems so out of place within the frame.
 The image itself attempting to show Dean as someone from the land but instead shows, to me, just how far away he has moved since his move to fame.